khuyentran1401/khuyentran1401.github.io/index.md

 <center><img src="https://github.com/khuyentran1401/khuyentran1401.github.io/blob/master/images/linkedin_connection.png?raw=true"/></center>

-If you are a LinkedIn user, have you ever wondered about the segments of people in your network?
-If you are working to expand your connections in the data science world, do most of the people in your network work in a data science-related field?

-How about your messages?
-Are they mostly positive and about the topics that are related to your interests?

 As an active user on LinkedIn with more than 500 connections, I was curious about the statistics of people in my network as well as the messages I received over the last 2 years.

-In [this article](https://towardsdatascience.com/sentiment-analysis-of-linkedin-messages-3bb152307f84?sk=37f68405e15816dd4e0cff9c4150ddaa), I combine visualization and natural language processing to analyze my network and messages.
+This project applies visualization and sentiment analysis to analyze my network and LinkedIn messages.

 ---
 ### Create an App to Predict Sentiment and Word Similaries